 CT Business Travel have put together the following advice with regards to Brexit and the new rules surrounding business travel to the EU, Iceland, Liechtenstein, Norway and Switzerland from 1st January 2021.
-The UK and EU have now reached a deal and we will keep you updated with the latest information as it unfolds.

 These rules do not apply when travelling to Ireland and you can continue to use your passport if it is valid for the length of your stay.